 Find a rowing club near you

-You’ll find learn to row courses and taster sessions around the country being run through Explore Rowing.
-Or you could check out your local club websites – lots of our clubs hold open days and offer taster sessions.
+Rowing is a really sociable and addictive sport!
+We can help you find learn to row courses and taster sessions around the country, run by British Rowing clubs and selected watersport centres.
+Or you could check out our Club Finder section to read more about getting into the sport – lots of our clubs hold open days and offer taster sessions.

 Taking up rowing for the first time is really easy for all ages and abilities.
-Look out for clubs delivering an Explore Rowing course in your area.
-This course will help you learn the basics to help you get involved in the range of activities available in rowing.
+Look out for clubs delivering a learn to row course in your area.
+These courses will help you learn the basics to help you get involved in the range of activities available in rowing.

 If you’ve been a rower before and want to get back in a boat, just find your local club on our club finder and give them a shout.
-Explore Rowing means that many of British Rowing’s clubs are offering more flexible ways to train, tour or just potter about.
+Rowing is a sport that appeals to men, women and children of all ages and abilities, and many of British Rowing’s clubs are offering more flexible ways to train, tour or just potter about.

-If you’re enjoying watching the rowing and feeling inspired to give it a go why not get together with a friend or two and let us help you find a course near you.
+If you’ve enjoyed watching rowing and are feeling inspired to give it a go why not get together with a friend or two and let us help you find a course near you.